Serenity Prayer

 A version of the Serenity prayer appearing on an Alcoholics Anonymous medallion (date unknown).

-The Serenity Prayer is a prayer or invocation by the petitioner for wisdom to understand the difference between circumstances ("things") that can and cannot be changed, asking courage to take action in the case of the former, and serenity to accept in the case of the latter.
-It is typically formulated: "God, grant me the serenity to accept the things I cannot change, the courage to change the things I can, and the wisdom to know the difference."
+The Serenity Prayer is a prayer or invocation for the serenity to accept what cannot be changed, the courage to change what can be, and the wisdom to understand the difference.

 The prayer has achieved very wide distribution, spreading through the YWCA and other groups in the 1930s, and in Alcoholics Anonymous and related organizational materials since at least 1941.
-Since at least the early 1960s, commercial enterprises such as Hallmark Cards have used the prayer in its greeting cards and gift items.
+Since at least the early 1960s, commercial enterprises such as Hallmark Cards have used the prayer in their greeting cards and other media.

 History

 A version of the prayer was originally composed by Protestant theologian Reinhold Niebuhr in the early 1930s.
 Initially popularized by one of his colleagues, the prayer began to spread widely without reference to the original author.

 Around 1932, Niebuhr is reported to have first used the prayer as the last part of a longer prayer.
 In an October 31, 1932 diary entry by American YWCA official Winnifred Wygal, she quotes her colleague Niebuhr:The victorious man in the day of crisis is the man who has the serenity to accept what he cannot help and the courage to change what must be altered.Drawing on this, Wygal published a prayer in the March 1933 edition of YWCA periodical The Woman's Press, which was soon shared with a broader audience on the front page of the Santa Cruz Sentinel of March 15, 1933.

 It read:Oh, God, give us courage to change what must be altered, serenity to accept what can not be helped, and insight to know the one from the other.The prayer was also quoted in the Richmond Times-Dispatch later that month.
 Substantial quotes from the prayer were also printed in two Atlanta newspapers that month.

 The prayer appeared a few additional times in American and Canadian newspapers in the 1930s, associated with the YWCA or with individual women.
 In 1937, the prayer was published in a Christian student newsletter, attributing it to Niebuhr.

 Wygal published the prayer again in her 1940 book We Plan Our Own Worship Services, and attributed it to Niebuhr.
-It took this form:O God, give us the serenity to accept what cannot be changed, the courage to change what can be changed, and the wisdom to know the one from the other.The prayer became published in English language newspapers much more from 1940, but never attributed to Wygal or Niebuhr.
+It took this form:O God, give us the serenity to accept what cannot be changed, the courage to change what can be changed, and the wisdom to know the one from the other.